Vacherin Mont D'Or Cheese Season is upon us!

-For the seventeenth time, on September 21st, 2013, in the Swiss village of Les Charbonnières in Canton Vaud, in the foothills of the Jura Mountains, Vacherin Mont D'Or AOC cheese was released back on to the international market.
-Les Charbonnières hosts the traditional annual Vacherin Mont d’Or fair including a farmers’ market, descent of the herds, Alphorns, bell-ringers, country music and the finale: the presentation of the 'Vacherin Mont d’Or 2013'.
+For the 19th time, on September 24th 2016, in the Swiss village of Les Charbonnières in Canton Vaud, in the foothills of the Jura Mountains, Vacherin Mont D'Or AOC cheese is released back on to the international market.
+Les Charbonnières hosts the traditional annual Vacherin Mont d’Or fair including a farmers’ market, descent of the herds, Alphorns, bell-ringers, country music and the finale: the presentation of the 'Vacherin Mont d’Or 2016'.

 The reason there isn't larger volume being created is because there are only thirteen producers or ‘'finishers'' of Vacherin Mont D'Or.
 These teams have to work according to tightly controlled criteria in a carefully determined zone of production in Vaud where the cheese may be made according to Swiss federal-government 'AOC' regulation ('AOC' stands for Appellation d'Origine Contrôlée and is similar to PDO in the UK (the European standard Protected Designation of Origin.)

 Vacherin Mont D'Or received its AOC certification in 2003 to protect its provenance.
 About half of the total thirteen producers and finishers are located in Les Charbonnières and its surrounding villages so it is here that the "Fête du Vacherin Mont D'Or AOC" is celebrated every year in the main square.